ably/ably-js/README.md

 ### To build & run the tests in a single step

-    grunt test:karma
+    npm run test:karma

 ### Debugging the tests in your browser with NodeUnit test runner

 Simply open [spec/nodeunit.html](./spec/nodeunit.html) in your browser to run the test suite with a nice GUI.

-Note: If any files have been added or remove, running the task `grunt requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser by updating spec/support/browser_file_list.js
+Note: If any files have been added or remove, running the task `npm run requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser by updating spec/support/browser_file_list.js

 ### Debugging the tests in a remote browser with NodeUnit test runner

 Run the following command to start a local Nodeunit test runner web server

-    grunt test:webserver
+    npm run test:webserver

 Open your browser to [http://localhost:3000](http://localhost:3000).
 If you are using a remote browser, refer to https://docs.saucelabs.com/reference/sauce-connect/ for instructions on setting up a local tunnel to your Nodeunit runner web server.